 Especially when she knew his various expenditures over the past few months.
 He’d had to stop wandering out to the village as much on market days, he’d been spending far too much time and money with the drapers.

 Pulling his coronet off, Clef walked over to his desk and dropped into his chair.
 He threw the headdress onto his mountain of paperwork, where it landed with a dull thud, and rubbed his face with both hands.
-This was stupid!
-He was centuries old, not a randy adolescent with only one thing on his mind, and yet he was finding himself more and more easily distracted whenever he was in the same room as Umi.
+This was ridiculous!
+He was centuries old, not a hormonal adolescent with only one thing on his mind, and yet he was finding himself more and more easily distracted whenever he was in the same room as Umi.

 Some little devious part of his brain suggested that actually propositioning her this week might end well for the both of them, but he was saved from that train of thought by the door to his study opening and Aveo returned with a tray of tea and some little sweet cakes.